nantunes/pentaho-viz-sandbox/docs/platform/visual/samples/bar-d3-sandbox/index.md

             };

-            // Mark the container with the model's CSS classes, for styling purposes. viewSpec.domContainer.className = model.type.inheritedStyleClasses.join(" ");
+            // Mark the container with the model's CSS classes, for styling purposes.
+            // Why is it needed?
+Doesn't the view put those automatically?
+            // Can't we omit this?
+            viewSpec.domContainer.className = model.type.inheritedStyleClasses.join(" ");

             // Set the container dimensions.
+            // Can't we omit this by putting "style='width: 400; height: 200'" bellow?
             viewSpec.domContainer.style.width = viewSpec.width + "px";
             viewSpec.domContainer.style.height = viewSpec.height + "px";